Jade9ja/Tindog-frontend-clone/README.md

 # Tindog-frontend-clone
-Frontend Clone of the tindog landing page
+Frontend Clone of the tindog landing page using Bootstrap